Resources for our Small Businesses:

 First Friday Art Walk

-The April First Friday Art Walk has been postponed to May 1.
-The May First Friday Art Walk will be held in locations throughout Old Town on Friday, May 1.
+The June First Friday Art Walk will be held in locations throughout Old Town on Friday, June 5.
 The festivities will begin at 5pm and will include local and regional art, live music, food, fashion and more.
 Plan now to come stroll through Old Town and enjoy the charm of our monthly Art Walk!

 Connect with us on Facebook and keep up with all the events, exciting shopping opportunities and all the great food at our collection of ethnic restaurants.